lt-columbo/pisces_tools/cpu_temp_monitor/README.md

 The logs are stored in the dashboard logs directory at /var/dashboard/logs

 **Format of the logs**
-The files are in csv format and look like this:
+The files are in csv format and look like this (times are UTC):
 61.3,2022-06-19,21:30
 60.3,2022-06-19,21:45
 61.8,2022-06-19,22:00